 Before being elected as an MP for Guildford, Anne was a borough councillor for five years in Surrey.
 She was Conservative Group Leader and was also Vice Chairman of the Conservative Medical Society.

 In Parliament Anne was appointed to the Health Select Committee in 2005 until she was made Shadow Minister for Tourism, Gambling and Licensing.
 She was appointed Shadow Minister for Health in 2007 and was Minister for Public Health in the new coalition government between (2010-12).
-In September 2012 she was appointed Government Whip (Lord Commissioner of HM Treasury).
+In July 2014 she was appointed Government Whip, having previously served as Government Whip (Lord Commissioner of HM Treasury).

 After an incredibly tight campaign in 2005 Anne won the seat of Guildford from the Liberal Democrats with a majority of 347.
 In 2010 Guildford was reported as being a top Liberal Democrat target seat, however Anne was returned with a majority of over 7,500.